SQLEnclave/SQLEnclave/README.md

 1. What cryptography libraries does SQLEnclave use?

     SQLCipher (and therefore also SQLEnclave) uses CommonCrypto on Darwin platforms and OpenSSL on Linux to implement cryptography features.

 1. Is SQLEnclave compatible with SQLite?

     SQLEnclave embeds SQLite itself, and so it can interact seamlessly with `.sqlite3` databases created with other apps.
-Note, however, that an encrypted enclave will no longer be readable
+Note, however, that an encrypted `.enclave` database will not be readable by most `sqlite3` executables found on other platforms.

+1. How does SQLEnclave compare with the built-in SQLite framework on iOS?

+    The version of SQLite that ships with Darwin platforms does not have any encryption capabilities.
+Other than that, the two frameworks are identical.

+    SQLEnclave will run slower in Debug mode than the built-in SQLite module, but in Release mode the performance of unencrypted operations should be comparable.

 1. Can I trust the format of the SQLite database for long-term data storage?

     SQLite is one of four formats (along with XML, JSON, and CSV) recommended for [long-term storage of datasets](https://www.sqlite.org/locrsf.html) by the United States Library of Congress.